 - Open a terminal on the Logstash host.

-- Run the pipeline configuration test using the service settings directory.
+- Run the configuration test with the packaged settings directory and a temporary data path.

-- Confirm the command exits with status 0 after a successful validation.
+- Confirm the test exits with status 0 when the configuration is valid.

 $ echo $?
 0